wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 ## Definition

+> "Linux is an operating system designed _by_ developers _for_ developers." - Dr. Doom

 > Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.
 > Popular Linux distributions include Debian, Fedora, and Ubuntu.
 Commercial distributions include Red Hat Enterprise Linux and SUSE Linux Enterprise Server.
 Desktop Linux distributions include a windowing system such as X11 or Wayland, and a desktop environment such as GNOME or KDE Plasma.
 Distributions intended for servers may omit graphics altogether, or include a solution stack such as LAMP.
-Because Linux is freely redistributable, anyone may create a distribution for any purpose. ([Wikipedia] (https://en.wikipedia.org/wiki/Linux))
+Because Linux is freely redistributable, anyone may create a distribution for any purpose.
+[Wikipedia](https://en.wikipedia.org/wiki/Linux)

 ## Getting Started